 - Headache when reading for a long time.

-- Eye strain (redness, dry eye, stinging, feeling of grittiness, tearing, etc.) in prolonged near vision tasks, especially at the end of the day or in low light conditions.
+- Eye strain (redness, dry eye, stinging, feeling of grittiness, tearing, etc.), especially at the end of the day or in low light conditions.

 Types of glasses